ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Related works

-Plugging in the conditional epsilon $\epsilonb_\theta(\x_t,\cb)$ to sample from the conditional distribution $p(\x|\cb)$ does not work well in practice, due to the guidance effect being too weak.
-To mitigate this downside, it is standard to use classifier-free guidance (CFG)~\cite{cfg} at sampling time.
+Plugging the wanted condition $\cb^+$ into the conditional epsilon $\epsilonb_\theta(\x_t,\cb^+)$ to sample from the conditional distribution $p(\x|\cb^+)$ does not work well in practice, due to the guidance effect being too weak.
+To mitigate this downside, it is standard to use classifier-free guidance (CFG)~\citep{cfg} at sampling time.
 The key idea is to use